TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 #### 3.1.1.1 Requirement Id

-REQ-1-011
+REQ-1-071

 #### 3.1.1.2 Requirement Description

-Render the 3D game board and all its components.
+Display all User Interface elements, including HUD, modal dialogs, menus, and notifications.

 #### 3.1.1.3 Implementation Implications

-- Requires a 'GameBoardPresenter' component responsible for managing the visual state of the board.
+- Requires implementation of a UI management system (e.g., a ViewManager) to handle the lifecycle of different UI screens.
-- Must subscribe to game state update events to dynamically add/remove/update visual elements like tokens, houses, and hotels.
+- UI elements must be built as reusable prefabs using Unity's UI system (UGUI or UI Toolkit).

 #### 3.1.1.4 Required Components

+- ViewManager
-- GameBoardPresenter
+- HUDController

 #### 3.1.1.5 Analysis Reasoning

-This is a core rendering requirement directly fulfilled by a dedicated presenter component that translates domain state into visual representation.
+This is a core responsibility of the Presentation Layer.
+The specified components directly map to managing and displaying these UI elements.

 ### 3.1.2.0 Requirement Id